A simple method to find all solutions to the functional equation of the smoothing transform: Introduction

-This result was first derived in \cite{AlsBigMei:12} by showing first that $t^{-1}(1-\Erw e^{-tW})$ is slowly varying at $t=0$ (Thm.~3.1) and then, given any $f\in\cS(\cM)$, the same property for $(1-f(t))/t^{\alpha}h(t)$ for a suitable $h\in\cH_{r}$ (Thms.
+This result was derived in \cite{AlsBigMei:12} by first showing the slow variation of the function $(1-\Erw e^{-tW})/t$ at $t=0$ (Thm.~3.1) and then, given any $f\in\cS(\cM)$, the same property for $(1-f(t))/t^{\alpha}h(t)$ for a suitable $h\in\cH_{r}$ (Thms.
 3.2 and 3.3).
-Our proof is simpler and does not rely on these properties.
+Our method of proof does not need these intermediate results, but rather replaces them by a simpler boundedness argument.